xzin/angular-datepicker-directive/README.md

+# How to use

 1) In your directive code change "sampleApp.directive"  to "yourAppName.directive"
-2) Insert this code to your html template
+2) Insert this code to your html template or separate html file
 ```sh
  <script type='text/ng-template' id='calendar-template'>
     		<link href="https://fonts.googleapis.com/css?family=Open+Sans" rel="stylesheet">